mariiapasichna/Lesson24/README.md

 - Status: 400 BAD_REQUEST, response in JSON format `"{"result":"failed"}"` if operation is failed;

 #### Example:
-At the url http://164.68.101.149:12345/Lesson_24_mariiapasichna/database we send POST request and body in JSON format:
+At the url: /database we send POST request and body in JSON format:

 `{
       "name": "Alex",